cjbohlman/eisenhower-matrix/README.md

-# einsenhower-matrix
+# eisenhower-matrix
-## Open source Einsenhower matrix web app that does not need an account to register
+## Open source Eisenhower matrix web app that does not need an account to register

  - [ ] Build the web app
  - [ ] Make it progressive